CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3cmd.md

 # Persistent Allas connections: s3cmd

-This chapter describes how you can use the Allas Object Storage service from Taito and Puhti with `s3cmd` command-line client.
+This chapter describes how you can use the Allas Object Storage service from Taito and Puhti with **s3cmd** command-line client.
 This client uses
-S3 protocol that differs from the _swift_ protocol that is used in the [rclone](./rclone.md){:target="_blank"} examples.
+_S3_ protocol that differs from the _Swift_ protocol that is used in the [rclone](./rclone.md){:target="_blank"} examples.
 Thus, data that has been uploaded to Allas with rclone should not be downloaded with s3cmd and vice versa.

-From user perspective one of the main differences between `s3cmd` and _swift_ based `rclone` is that rclone connection remains valid for three hours at a time but with s3cmd the connection between Puhti/Taito and Allas will be permanently open.
+From user perspective one of the main differences between s3cmd and Swift based _rclone_ is that rclone connection remains valid for three hours at a time but with s3cmd the connection between Puhti/Taito and Allas will be permanently open.
 The permanent connection is handy in many ways, but it includes a security aspect too: if your CSC account is compromised, the object storage space is too.

 ## Configuring s3cmd
-In Taito the `s3cmd` configuration process can be done by executing commands:
+In Taito, the `s3cmd` configuration process can be done by executing commands:

 ```
 $ module load bioconda/3